nocturnal-or/Bandito/README.md

 # Bandito
 Bandito is monitoring system that utilises Nagios to monitor the TOR network in its entirety.

+It is currently under active development and not production ready.

 ## Getting Started

 You need to be conversant with Ansible, Tor (running a middle relay), Nagios and CentOS7 Linux.